Bam92/abelmbula/content/blog/learn-git-quick/index.md

 git checkout <sha>
 ```

-You can use the whole commit id string or the first 7 charactors.
+> **Tips**:<br>

-> **Tip**:<br>
+>
+> - The first 7 charactors of your commit sha are enough to switch to it: `git checkout b7dffea`
-> To move to the lastest commit use:
+> - To move to the lastest commit use:
+>
 > ```bash
 > git checkout master
 > ```

 ## Host Your Source Code on GitHub

-Github is an online plateform where developers host their source code.
+Github is an online platform where developers host their source code.
 Go there and create an account if you don't have one.

 ## Conclusion

+We've learned the fundamental notions of Git and Github.
+The very important commands to retain are _git add <file>_ and **git commit -m 'message'** if you're working locally, and **git push** and **git clone** if you're working with remotes.

+Thank you for reading.